-This means that while the regulations for unguided sport halibut harvest have remained at a bag limit of two fish of any size, the guided sport sector's management measures have been more restrictive and have varied over the years (particularly since the implementation of the Catch Sharing Plan (CSP)).
+The regulations for unguided sport halibut harvest have remained at a bag limit of two fish of any size, while the guided sport sector's management measures are more restrictive and have varied over the years

-For the guided halibut sector, the CSP provides a systematic, timely, and responsive process to address harvest overages or underages, using the best available and most recent data.
-Annual management measures for implementation in the Area 2C and Area 3A1 guided halibut fishery are set each year through a public process.
+(particularly since the implementation of the Catch Sharing Plan (CSP)).
+The CSP provides a systematic, timely, and responsive process to address harvest overages or underages, using the best available and most recent data.

+Annual management measures for implementation in the Area 2C and Area 3A guided halibut fishery are set each year through a public process.
 In December each year, prior to Council consideration, ADF&G presents an analysis based on the combinations of management measures requested by the Charter Halibut Management Implementation Committee.
 This analysis is based on a forecast of the upcoming year's harvest under the current year ("status quo") regulations and observed effects of various measures in past years.
 Projected harvests under alternative management measures are compared to the guided sector's allocation associated with the IPHC's "blue line" CCL for commercial and guided sport fisheries.
 The guided allocation is defined in relation to the magnitude of this combined catch limit.
 Management measures are not modified inseason, therefore the Council recommends annual management measures intended to keep guided harvest within the guided sector allocation in each area.